angelprz/ft_trips/README.md

 I have to say that this is a very basic app.
 It has almost no state and basically displays some of the most common elements in a mobile app.
 But to have done it in just a couple of days, I think it's not bad at all.

 This week has been has been a little exhausting.
-But, nevertheless, I have really enjoyed this learning process.
+But, nevertheless, I have really enjoyed this journey.

-Even though I have spent many hours in front of my PC learning this new technology, now I felt a huge satisfaction.
+Even though I have spent many hours in front of my PC learning this new technology, now I feel a huge satisfaction seeing the results of this process.

 Hope you like it!